 The common waxbill (also called the St. Helena waxbill) makes various twittering and buzzing calls while also employing a distinctive, high-pitched flight call.
 Its song is considered “harsh and nasal” and descends on the last note.
 However, most Passeriformes produce beautiful and varied songs with rich, melodious phrases, with the exception of the raspy call of the Corvidae family (crows and ravens).

 Orange-cheeked waxbills are a favorite among bird fanciers, as the male’s song is beautiful for such a tiny (4-inch, or 10.2-centimeter) bird (females do not sing).
 There are no obvious visual differences between the sexes.
 They are considered happy, social little birds that get along well with other finches.

 Lavender waxbills have a greeting display that entails alternately bowing to each other, regardless of the sex of the birds.

 Waxbills tend to be cold-sensitive and do not stay where the temperature dips below 65 degrees Fahrenheit (18 degrees Celsius).

 AT THE ZOO

-A colorful collection of waxbills will be part of the Africa Rocks experience at the Zoo, which will open in 2017.
+Waxbills can be found in the Zoo's Conrad Prebys Africa Rocks.
 Look for violet-eared, orange-cheeked, lavender, and St. Helena or common waxbills flitting about.